dfinity/portal/docs/developer-docs/functionality/sns/sns.md

    to upgrade the SNS according to the blessed upgrade path.
 This will automatically fetch the right canister versions that have previously been "blessed" and upgrade the SNS canisters to them.
-   SNS communities can nevertheless customize their SNS by setting choosing a variety of parameters.
+   SNS communities can nevertheless customize their SNS by choosing a variety of parameters.
    Such SNSs are hosted on an _SNS subnet_ that exclusively hosts blessed SNSs.
    This simplifies the verification for end users who can simply verify that an SNS